 Panel antennas: Panel antennas are specially designed to be mounted on top of towers and walls.
 They are widely used in Wi-Fi and cellular networks.
 They can facilitate a wide range of coverage compared to other types of directional antennas and hence are used in both indoor and outdoor environments.

-Log periodic antennas: These antennas are like Yagi-Uda antennas, but the dipole elements of these antennas are placed in a triangular manner to achieve a logarithmic scaling of radio signal frequency.
+Log periodic antennas: These antennas are like Yagi antennas, but the dipole elements of these antennas are placed in a triangular manner to achieve a logarithmic scaling of radio signal frequency.
 This is achieved by decreasing the dipole elements along the antenna’s feedline.
 These antennas can handle high frequencies.

 Dish antennas: Dish antennas are equipped with a dish reflector which amplifies the gain of the antenna.
 These antennas are used for satellite communication systems that require high gain.

 Sector antennas: These antennas are mounted on top of cellular network towers to provide transmission to an area sector.
-The most common sectors covered by these antennas are 60,90, and 120 degrees.
+The most common sectors covered by these antennas are 60, 90, and 120 degrees.
 These antennas are mostly used in cellular networks and high-gain Wi-Fi systems.

 Symmetrical horn antennas: These antennas are designed to achieve symmetrical radiation plots over a given direction.
 They provide a wide beam width when compared to other directional antennas.
 They are used in defense and aerospace applications.

-Applications of directional antennas
+Applications of directional antenna

 We have discussed some of the key characteristics of directional antennas.
 Now let us discuss some of the prominent application areas of directional antennas.
 The major application areas of directional antennas are as follows:

-• Broadcasting: Directional antennas such as dish and parabolic antennas are widely used in radio and satellite broadcasting.
+- Broadcasting: Directional antennas such as dish and parabolic antennas are widely used in radio and satellite broadcasting.
 Moreover, Yagi-Uda antennas are used for radio and TV broadcasting purposes.

-• Telecommunications: In telecommunications, directional antennas play a crucial role.
+- Telecommunications: In telecommunications, directional antennas play a crucial role.
 Many applications in telecommunication are realized using directional antennas.
 Sector and panel antennas are widely used in cellular networks towers and Wi-Fi systems.
 Furthermore, helical and patch antennas are used for different IoT devices to realize connection to larger cellular networks.

-• Wireless Networking: Sector and panel antennas are widely used in Wi-Fi systems and computer networking systems to achieve high gain in an indoor setting.
+- Wireless Networking: Sector and panel antennas are widely used in Wi-Fi systems and computer networking systems to achieve high gain in an indoor setting.
 Moreover, directional antennas play a key role in realizing modern IoT networks.

-• Satellite communications: Dish antennas are used in satellite communications due to their high gain and precision.
+- Satellite communications: Dish antennas are used in satellite communications due to their high gain and precision.

-• Military and defense: Directional antennas such as helical, patch, and log periodic antennas are used in military applications for communications, target localization, and tracking.
+- Military and defense: Directional antennas such as helical, patch, and log periodic antennas are used in military applications for communications, target localization, and tracking.

-Advantages of directional antennas
+Advantages of directional antenna

 Some of the prominent advantages of directional antennas are as follows:

-• Directional antennas can facilitate radio signals with high directional gain.
+- Directional antennas can facilitate radio signals with high directional gain.
 They can provide signals with improved strength and quality.

-• Directional antennas can provide a wide range of coverage, enabling transmission for a longer distance compared to omni-directional antennas.
+- Directional antennas can provide a wide range of coverage, enabling transmission for a longer distance compared to omni-directional antennas.

-• Due to their high directional gain, these antennas can enable transmission even in extremely interfered environments.
+- Due to their high directional gain, these antennas can enable transmission even in extremely interfered environments.

-Disadvantages of directional antennas
+Disadvantages of directional antenna

 Despite their advantages, there are some disadvantages of using directional antennas as well.
 These include:

-• They provide a limited coverage area.
+- They provide a limited coverage area.
 Directional antennas can only provide coverage only to a given area or a sector

-• Since the directional antennas are required to cover a predetermined area, their installation, and setup are complex when compared to omni-directional antennas
+- Since the directional antennas are required to cover a predetermined area, their installation, and setup are complex when compared to omni-directional antennas

-• Directional antennas are not flexible in design and versatile as omni-directional antennas
+- Directional antennas are not flexible in design and versatile as omni-directional antennas

-Comparing directional and omni-directional antennas
+Comparing omni-directional and directional antennas

 We have outlined some of the major advantages and disadvantages of directional antennas.
 Now let us discuss about directional antenna vs. omni-directional antennas.
 When compared to omni-directional antennas, directional antennas can provide coverage to a limited area, whereas omni-directional antennas provide 360-degree coverage.
 However, when compared to omni-directional antennas, directional antennas have superior performance for interference.
 This is due to their high directional gain.
 Another aspect to be considered is the versatility of these antenna types.
 Omni-directional antennas are more versatile when compared to directional antennas due to their small size and simple design.
 Therefore, omni-directional antennas are widely used in IoT applications when compared to directional antennas.